 - Press Releases

-The Gran Solar-Total Eren consortium was the only one left standing in the over-a-year long tender process after four other pre-qualified bidders dropped out of the race before submitting envelopes with technical offers.
+The Gransolar-Total Eren consortium was the only one left standing in the over-a-year long tender process after four other pre-qualified bidders dropped out of the race before submitting envelopes with technical offers.

-The Spanish-French duo won the right to build and operate a 14.8-MW solar PV plant, a 40.9-MWh battery storage system and transmission infrastructure that will connect the islands of Baltra and Santa Cruz.
+The Ecuadorian-French duo won the right to build and operate a 14.8-MW solar PV plant, a 40.9-MWh battery storage system and transmission infrastructure that will connect the islands of Baltra and Santa Cruz.
 Also part of the project is the deployment of a micro-grid central control system that will integrate all existing and future generation and storage plants in an effort to reduce diesel consumption on the archipelago, the ministry said.

 The Conolophus project will be realised with 100% private capital and pull an investment of USD 63 million (EUR 53.4m), minister Juan Carlos Bermeo Calderon said in the ministry’s press release.